About the painting

 The painting was created using a window mop – it’s a tool that attaches to a long extension pole that’s familiar in the window cleaning industry.
 My use, though altogether different, does share similar traits with how window cleaners apply detergent to vertical surfaces.
 Most of my movements tend to be circular in their action but I do also choose to move in slow half rotations as well as full ones.

-It’s a neat tool to use and one that can conjour up an infinite number of variations to a basic movement.
+It’s a neat tool to use and one that can conjure up an infinite number of variations to a basic movement.
 I can also pick up and put down paint as well as adjust direction, speed and pressure to the contact point of the mophead.
-The video below is of it actually being painted so it might be a good idea to have a watch if you’re curious to learn more about the technique.
+The video below is of it being painted so it might be a good idea to have a watch if you’re curious to learn more about the technique.